telerik/winforms-docs/listview/getting-started.md

         Case ListViewType.DetailsView
             SetupDetailsView()
             Exit Select
+        Case ListViewType.CardView
+            SetupCardView()
+            Exit Select
     End Select
 End Sub

 ````

 {{endregion}}

 Now we only need to fill up the __RadCommandBar__ elements functionality.
 First we are going to handle the view changing buttons.
 For this purpose, subscribe for the __ToggleStateChanged__ and __ToggleStateChanging__ events of all the __CommandBarToggleButtons__ that we have added earlier.
 In the ToggleStateChanged event handler, check which is the clicked button, and set the rest of the buttons to *Off*.
-Additionally, set the __RadListView____ViewType__ according to the pressed button.
+Additionally, set the __RadListView__ __ViewType__ according to the pressed button.

 #### Handle the toggle buttons